RubixML/Iris/README.md

 $testing = $dataset->randomize()->take(10);
 ```

+### Instantiating the Learner
 Next we'll instantiate the [K Nearest Neighbors](https://docs.rubixml.com/en/latest/classifiers/k-nearest-neighbors.html) classifier instance.
 KNN is a distance-based algorithm that finds the k closest samples from the training set and takes the most frequent label as the prediction.
-For example, if we choose k equal to 5, then we may get 4 labels that are Iris-setosa and 1 labeled Iris-versicolor.
+For example, if we choose k equal to 5, then we may get 4 labels that are Iris-setosa and 1 labeled Iris-virginica.
 In this case, the estimator would predict Iris-setosa with a 80% certainty.

 ```php
 use Rubix\ML\Classifiers\KNearestNeighbors;